 Spalding’s Catchfly is a rare herbaceous perennial plant that grows in high-quality grasslands of the Palouse and other areas in the Intermountain West.
-It was listed as threatened under the Endangered Species Act in 2001.
-Join us to learn more about this regionally endemic species and the recovery efforts underway to preserve and increase populations here in Whitman County!
+Join Anthony Hatcher, Conservation Coordinator with PCD, to learn more about this regionally endemic species and the recovery efforts underway to preserve and increase populations here in Whitman County!

 Tami Stubbs, Conservation Coordinator with PCD, provides an introduction to the agricultural systems of the Palouse region and some of the conservation practices that farmers, ranchers and landowners are implementing to protect and enhance the working lands of the Palouse.

 Dr. Timothy Paulitz, USDA-ARS Research Plant Pathologist and WSU Adjunct Professor, joins us to discuss basic plant diseases you may encounter in your garden or yard, how to identify them, and how to control them without using chemicals.